Common uses for linked objects include

 If you are a component designer creating a linked source object, you have the difficult job of determining how specific public and private Variable IDs, procedures and scripts operate between the source object and its links.
 Once you make your choices, making the object a source for linked objects is easy.

-Guide: Sorting out the choices for linked objects:
+Guide: Sorting out the

 The basic principles behind linked objects are straightforward.